What Is Non-Alcoholic Fatty Liver Disease?

 - Excessive Candide Stimulation Can Cause Sugar Cravings – which also makes women gain weight and contributes to fatty veins.
 Foods rich in sugar and refined carbohydrates (which turn into sugar in your body) are the worst offenders.

-- Proliferative Candida causes accumulation of excess bacteria, sugar, and toxins in the body.
+- Proliferative Candida causes an accumulation of excess bacteria, sugar, and toxins in the body.
 These are serious factors that lead to metabolic disorders, high levels of blood sugar, and hormonal imbalances.
 All these health risks also contribute to weight gain and liver steatosis.

 How to Diagnose Non-Alcoholic Fatty Liver Disease